TABLE OF CONTENTS

 8. Drug and Alcohol Impairment under the Student Conduct Code

-All CSU students are required to comply with the CSU Student Conduct Code, sections 16 and 17, which prohibit the use, possession, manufacturing, or distribution of illegal drugs (including prescription drugs used in a manner other than as prescribed) and alcoholic beverages (except as expressly permitted by law or University policy).
+All CSU students are required to comply with the CSU Student Conduct Code, which prohibit the use, possession, manufacturing, or distribution of illegal drugs (including prescription drugs used in a manner other than as prescribed) and alcoholic beverages (except as expressly permitted by law or University policy).
 The Code applies to students on and off campus.